 - Towels – one for shampooing your guinea pig and another one or two for drying your guinea pig after a bath.

-- Hair dryer with a low setting
+- Hairdryer with a low setting

 As a rule of thumb, the water should just reach a guinea pig’s belly when it stands up in the container.

-You may want to touch the warm water with one of its feet first so it will get used to it.
+You may want to touch the warm water with one of its feet first so it can get used to it.
 Another tip is to have a veggie treat nearby to distract it while you are lowering it into the container.

-4. Make sure that your guinea pig’s nose and mouth are out of the water when it is standing up.
+Make sure that your guinea pig’s nose and mouth are out of the water when it is standing up.
 Give it a few minutes in the water to adjust.
 Gently pour water onto its back.
 Avoid getting water on to its eyes, nose, ears, and mouth.

 If your guinea pig’s head is really dirty, lather shampoo on it with your finger.
 Avoid getting any shampoo on its eyes.
 If you’re giving your pet an anti-parasitic bath, follow carefully any special instructions written on the prescribed shampoo.

 NOTE: You can use this moment to gently feel your pet guinea pig’s body for any bumps or lumps.

 Lift your guinea pig out of the water and place it on the other dry towel.
 Gently wrap up your pet with the towel and dry its fur.
 Don’t fret if your pet starts shivering but keep towel drying until the shivering stops.